Banging Toolbox

 Vaughan Bushnell 707 32oz 18 inch handle smooth faced high carbon steel hammer

-• Extremely powerful fr a wooden hammer.
+• Extremely powerful for a wooden hammer.

 • Dalluge hammers are capable of doing the job of a sledgehammer.